 That prospectus supplement may include additional risk factors or other special considerations applicable to those securities and may also add, update, or change information in this prospectus.
-If there is any inconsistency between the information in this prospectus and any prospectus supplement, you should rely on the information in that prospectus supplement.
+If there is any inconsistency between the information in this prospectus supplement, you should rely on the information in that prospectus supplement.